-The story of Wicked Barrel saw its beginnings in 2012, back when a young lad by the name of Radu (not to be mistaken with this guy, we’re not going that far back in time) bought his dad a homebrewing kit.
+The story of Wicked Barrel saw its beginnings in 2012, back when a young lad by the name of Radu bought his dad a homebrewing kit.
 To his luck, the head of the family found concepts such as Russian Imperial Stouts a bit of a mouthful, so the lad was left to take over the brewing kettle.

 After their first Imperial Stout, they took a turn through the realms of IPAs with Jaw Drop, before returning with a sack full of oats to their stout recipes, and releasing Blizzard at the end of 2017.
 In February 2018, they also did a relaunch of The Black Pot, with a limited edition of only 500 bottles.

 Their beers are usually available by 330ml bottles (or cans, depending on where they’re brewed) in specialized shops and bars around the country.
-However, given the circumstances of gypsy brewing, there is no core range available just yet, and supplies are limited, as their beers are brewed in 1000 liter batches at a time.
 Make sure to keep an eye on their Facebook page for the newest releases, and their map for the closest shops and bars stocking them!

 – 500 bottles batch relaunched in February 2018